 This Muslim woman’s worldview is as much colored by superstitions and folklore as it is Islam’s holy book – the Qur’an.
-She, along with hundreds of millions of other Muslims in Indonesia, combine formal Islamic faith with ancient Hindu and animistic beliefs and practices.
-In fact, for most like her, the ancient superstitions play a more dominant role in day-to-day life.
-She is a folk Muslim and seeks not only to please Allah, but also to pacify capricious evil spirits lurking in the twilight.
-Syncretism of this sort, far from being esoteric and impractical, has a very pragmatic purpose – if all the known powers are pacified, then there’s no reason why she and her family can’t be blessed with healthy, prosperous lives.
+She, along with hundreds of millions of other Muslims in Indonesia, combines formal Islamic faith with ancient Hindu and animistic beliefs and practices.
+In fact, for most like her the ancient superstitions play a more dominant role in day to day life.
+She is a folk Muslim and seeks not only to please Allah, but also pacify capricious evil spirits lurking in the twilight.
+Syncretism of this sort, far from being esoteric and impractical, has a very pragmatic purpose – if all the known powers are pacified then there’s no reason why she and her family can’t be blessed with healthy, prosperous lives.

-There are many reasons why missionaries and IM “believers” are insisting that Muslim-background believers can stay within their socio-religious community (Islam) and be faithful followers of Christ.
-However, if the conclusion itself doesn’t bear the weight and scrutiny of the Scriptures, then no justifying reason can be legitimated.
-It is the current author’s conviction that IM has not only been weighed, measured, and found wanting by the Scriptures as a methodology, but in fact also constitutes a tacit denial of the Lord Jesus Christ.
+There are many reasons why missionaries and IM “believers” are insisting that Muslim background believers can stay within their socio-religious community (Islam) and be faithful followers of Christ.
+However, if the conclusion itself doesn’t bear the weight and scrutiny of the scriptures, then no justifying reason can be legitimated.
+It is the current author’s conviction that IM has not only been weighed, measured, and found wanting by the scriptures as a methodology, but in fact constitutes a tacit denial of the Lord Jesus Christ.
 In other words, to profess to be a Muslim is a de facto denial of Jesus Christ.
-The self-ascription, “Muslim follower of Jesus,” is an inherently contradictory oxymoron at best, and damning at worst.
+The self-ascription, “Muslim follower of Jesus,” is inherently contradictory at best, and damning at worst.
 This I hope to demonstrate by looking at a few key passages in the New Testament.

 In 2 Corinthians, Paul was writing to a group of believers who were continuing to have some degree of association with their former pagan religion.
 Although Paul had already given them commands and prohibitions regarding interaction with their past religion (see 1 Corinthians 8-10), apparently they didn’t listen too closely to what he had written.
 So, he writes them again about the same subject, wanting them to see what was ultimately at stake.
 Relevant to the discussion about IM are the words:

-Now the question must be asked: Can words intended for a Corinthian church living among pagans be faithfully applied to Christ’s followers in Islamic contexts?
+Now the question must be asked if words intended for a Corinthian church living among pagans can be faithfully applied to Christ’s followers in Islamic contexts.
 Does it do justice to Paul’s original intent to take commands for those in a polytheistic culture and apply them to those living in a monotheistic culture?
 Some people don’t think so.
 They argue for a substantive difference in Muslims’ religion and morality compared to pagans.
-The difference is so great, you cannot possibly place them in the same category, nor can you apply prohibitions regarding one to the other.
+The difference is so great you cannot possibly place them in the same category, nor can you apply prohibitions regarding one to the other.
 So they say.
-But to think in this manner not only demonstrates an inability or unwillingness to properly appropriate the core truths Paul is emphasizing, but also portrays a naiveté concerning Islam’s true nature.
+But, to think in this manner not only demonstrates an inability or unwillingness to properly appropriate the core truths Paul is emphasizing, but also portrays a naiveté concerning Islam’s true nature.
 Although Islam’s belief content differs greatly from Corinthian paganism, any view of Islam informed by the Bible must come to the conclusion that the sources of both are one and the same.

 The Father of Lies

-Remember, Jesus is not speaking to pagans when he makes these statements, but to Jews.
+Remember, Jesus is not speaking to pagans when he makes these statements, but Jews.
 He’s speaking to people who have inherited a religious system based upon true divine revelation.
 They were “the Israelites, and to them belong the adoption, the glory, the covenants, the giving of the law, the worship, and the promises” (Romans 9:4).
-But in spite of having a true religion, which gave every advantage, they still could not accept what Jesus told them about His person and work.
+But, in spite of having a true religion which gave every advantage, they still could not accept what Jesus told them about his person and work.
 Why?
 They were children of the devil, the father of lies.
 It was the lies of the evil one which kept them from seeing the truth in Jesus’ words.
-When He stated three times in chapter 8 that He was Israel’s covenant God (ego eimi, or “I am,” in vv.
-24, 28, 58; see Exodus 3:14), He was not understood the first two times and almost stoned for blasphemy the third time.
-When He spoke of His crucifixion (v.
-28) and setting them free from slavery to sin (v.
+When he stated three times in chapter 8 that he was Israel’s covenant God (ego eimi, or “I am,” in vv.
+24, 28, 58; see Exodus 3:14), he was not understood the first two times and almost stoned for blasphemy the third time.
+When he spoke of his crucifixion (v.
+28), and setting them free from slavery to sin (v.
 36), their inability to comprehend led Jesus to declare about them, “Whoever is of God hears the words of God.
 The reason why you do not hear them is that you are not of God” (v.
 47).
-In short, Jesus’ person and work were incomprehensible to them, bearing witness that their true source did not spring forth from the true divine revelation found in the Hebrew Scriptures, but from the devil himself.
+In short, Jesus’ person and work were incomprehensible to them, bearing witness that their true source did not spring forth from the true divine revelation found in the Hebrew scriptures, but from the devil himself.
 This is a harsh reality, but it demonstrates that the dividing line between all that’s true and all that’s a lie centers upon Jesus’ person and work.
-All spiritual and religious truth finds its pulse in what’s true about Him; anything else comes from the polluted well of Satan’s lies.
+All spiritual and religious truth finds its pulse in what’s true about him; anything else comes from the polluted well of Satan’s lies.

 To state with any degree of confidence that the true source of the Qur’an, and consequently Islam, is the devil would be interpreted as narrow-minded “naïve realism” to many people (missionaries included).
-But Jesus’ followers have always been able to speak with confidence where we know that God has spoken (2 Peter 1:19).
+But, Jesus’ followers have always been able to speak with confidence where we know that God has spoken (2 Peter 1:19).
 There should be no doubt that Islam as a religious system is rooted in the lies of the devil.
 There are many different types of Muslims in the world with many different beliefs; no one questions that reality.
-But there are specific beliefs all Muslims share everywhere – whether they’re Sunni, Shiite, or Sufi; or were educated in a Wahhabi or Deobandi madrasah or in an Indonesian pesantren.
+But, there are specific beliefs all Muslims share everywhere – whether they’re Sunni, Shiite, Sufi, were educated in a Wahhabi or Deobandi madrasah, or in an Indonesian pesantren.
 They all deny what the Bible teaches about the person and work of Jesus Christ.
 This, in the eyes of Muslims worldwide, is part and parcel of what it means to identify oneself as a Muslim.
 For centuries Islam has maintained certain “identity codes” that are rooted in the Qur’an and Hadith, and woven into the very fabric of these is a denial of the most important biblical truths about Jesus.
 From its inception, Islam was intent on rejecting core Christological truths and recapitulating Jesus (Isa) as only a prophet.
-This is perhaps why He is mentioned so much in the Qur’an – Muslims were trying to reinterpret Him and make Him fit into their own story.
+This is perhaps why he is mentioned so much in the Qur’an – Muslims were trying to reinterpret him and make him fit into their own story.

 So, we return to our question earlier: can Paul’s injunctions and prohibitions to the Corinthian church be applied to Jesus’ followers in Islamic contexts?
 I am persuaded that no other answer could possibly be given in light of what was just discussed other than an emphatic, “Yes!”
 What, then, are the implications for those from a Muslim background who would follow Jesus?
 God commanded the Corinthians through Paul’s letter, “Therefore go out from their midst, and be separate from them.”
 In order to faithfully follow Jesus Christ, those from a Muslim background must obey this command by maintaining a distinct moral, spiritual, and religious identity from the Muslims around them.
-Failure to do so will mean failure to obtain God’s covenant promises.
-Failure to do so will mean that they identify themselves with a false religion that is in darkness; that they align themselves with unbelievers who deny the person and work of Jesus Christ; that they make themselves one with a religion that is a part of a kingdom in opposition to Christ.
-In identifying with Islam, they juxtapose themselves with the Lord Jesus Christ, tacitly denying Him.
+Failure to do so will also mean failure to obtain God’s covenant promises.
+Failure to do so will mean they identify themselves with a false religion that is in darkness; failure to do so will mean they align themselves with unbelievers who deny the person and work of Jesus Christ; failure to do so will mean they make themselves one with a religion that is a part of a kingdom in opposition to Christ.
+In identifying with Islam they juxtapose themselves with the Lord Jesus Christ, tacitly denying him.